IBM/kubernetes-storage/workshop/Lab5/cos-with-s3fs/IBMC-S3FS.md

-# IBM Cloud Object Storage Plug-in
+# IBM Cloud Object Storage plugin

 [IBM Cloud Object Storage plug-in](https://github.com/IBM/ibmcloud-object-storage-plugin/blob/master/README.md) is a Kubernetes Volume plug-in that enables Kubernetes pods to access IBM Cloud Object Storage buckets.
 The plug-in has two components: a dynamic provisioner and a FlexVolume driver for mounting the buckets using `s3fs-fuse` on a worker node.
 You can read more about Filesystems for User Spaces (FUSE) and `s3fs-fuse` in the [s3fs-fuse lab](../fuse/README.md).